Bare at the Clovers: Secrets Behind the Counter - Cover

 We walk into the school together, the three of us, and the temperature shifts immediately from cold fog to stale warm air, from the smell of rain to the smell of floor wax and cafeteria pizza.
 The fluorescent lights hum overhead.
 The lockers click and slam.
 The morning rush of high school swallows us whole.

 I’m naked.
-I’ve been naked for months now.
+I’ve been naked for two years.
 And somehow, that’s the least strange thing about any of this.

 You need to understand what came before.
 Because being naked isn’t just about the absence of clothes.
 It’s about the presence of everything you were trying to cover up.

 My parents divorced when I was eleven.
-That’s not the whole story—it’s never the whole story—but it’s where the cracks started showing.
+That’s not the whole story, it’s never the whole story, but it’s the place where the cracks started showing.
 My dad was a contractor who worked too much and drank just enough that my mom stopped pretending it wasn’t a problem.
 My mom was a paralegal who smiled through every holiday dinner and cried in the bathroom afterward.
 They fought about money, about time, about the way my dad looked at the waitress at the diner where we ate breakfast every Sunday.

 I was eleven.
 I didn’t know how to hold all of that.
 So I held my body instead.

-I started wearing oversized sweaters in July.
+I started wearing oversized hoodies in July.
 I stopped swimming, even though I’d been on the summer swim team since I was six.
-I cried in dressing rooms when nothing fit the way I wanted it to—not too tight, not too loose, just ... wrong.
+I cried in dressing rooms when nothing fit the way I wanted it to fit, not too tight, not too loose, just ... wrong.
 I didn’t know the word dysmorphia yet.
 I just knew that when I looked in the mirror, I saw someone who didn’t belong in her own skin.

 The divorce was final the week I turned twelve.
 My mom moved us across town.
 My dad stayed in the house I’d grown up in, the one with the blue shutters and the oak tree in the backyard.
 I saw him every other weekend, then once a month, then not at all for a while.
 (He sends me birthday cards now.
 They always say Love, Dad, in handwriting I barely recognize.)